asuivelentine/call_notify/README.md

 	All messages will be send with TCP
 	Every package is closed by \n
-	The message is in Json format containing:
+	The payload is in Json format containing:
 		- Version
 		- Datetime
 		- Module's data